Outdoor Research Inception Aerogel Gloves

 Though the OR glove sizing chart would put me in the Large size option, I choose to use an XL glove to accommodate long fingers, use of liners, and the aforementioned arthritic thumb.
 The larger size has not inhibited my use of the gloves for normal agility tasks.
 I am even able to use the shutter release, power button, and lens cap on my camera, while wearing the gloves.

 Outdoor Research (OR), describes these gloves as an “Alpine” glove ; the OR website provides the specs and technical information for the gloves, but does not provide a suggested temperature range.
 However, on the packaging card, there is an icon indicating that the gloves are for use in 0-30 degrees f. (-17 to -1 C).
-I have used the gloves in temperatures ranging from -2 degree (f) to 33 degrees (f) and have found them to keep my hands quite warm.
+I have used the gloves in temperatures ranging from -4 degree (f) to 33 degrees (f) and have found them to keep my hands quite warm.
+There is variability in one's individual tolerance to cold, and this may affect a glove's ability to keep your hands warm, but for my use, these gloves have proven to keep my hands quite warm in a variety of conditions.

 The gloves have PrimaLoft Aerogel Insulation; OR describes this synthetic insulation as being "trusted and tested by NASA... for the world's - and space's - most reliable warmth."

-On the Outdoor Research website, there is a technical discussion of this insulation and its properties (https://www.outdoorresearch.com/blog/article/discover-aerogel-technology), and why it is such an effective insulation material for gloves.
+On the Outdoor Research website, there is a technical discussion of this insulation and its properties, and why it is such an effective insulation material for gloves.
 The essential elements are:

 Aerogel is a flexible, lightweight, compression-resistant insulation that won’t conduct heat or cold.
 It’s created by combining a polymer with a liquid to form a gel, and then replacing all of that liquid with air.
 We (OR) chose to use Aerogel in our gear because of its light weight, flexibility, and extreme compression resistance.
 Unlike other generic synthetic insulations, Aerogel is best for applications where compression resistance and warmth is most important, like your hands, feet, and face.